switchtrue/personal-blog/content/posts/firewatch-australia-part-2.md

 }
 {{< / highlight >}}

 A (fairly big) downside to this is that I appear to be paying egress charges twice - once from the Cloud Functions to Firebase and again from Firebase to the internet (or Cloudflare in this case).
-I'm not sure if this is something specifically related to how I've set it up but I will investigate this in the future.
+I'm not sure if this is something specifically related to how I've set it up or if it's the norm but I will investigate this in the future.

 {{< image
       class="center"